 Pamlico County was one of the hardest hit areas by Hurricane Florence in September of 2018.
 Catastrophic flooding and high winds caused extensive damage to homes and infrastructure.
 Almost three years later, there is still a need to repair and rebuild storm-damaged homes for many families.
 Over 1900 homes in NC were affected by the storm, some were completely destroyed.

-We will be working in conjunction with the Fuller Center Disaster Rebuilders organization, May 2nd through November 2021.
+We have partnered with the Fuller Center Disaster Rebuilders and will be working with them through November 2021.

 We are in need of hands on help to provide hope to families.